-Update May 2019: As many of you know, China spent a good portion of last year (2018) cracking down on VPN usage throughout the country and even threatened to ban all non-state sanctioned VPNs.
+Update July 2019: As you may know, China spent a good portion of last year cracking down on VPN usage throughout the country and even threatened to ban all non-state sanctioned VPNs.
 Obviously, that hasn’t happened (expats are still using VPNs today).
 So what’s the deal?
 Do the best VPNs for China still work?
 As an expat who has spent over a decade in China, I’d like to offer my thoughts and recommendations.

 Sadly this website, like many others, has been blocked in China since 2009 under what is affectionately referred to as “The Great Firewall” (i.e. China’s censorship).
 Some websites, Like Facebook, Twitter and even Instagram in China, are blocked because the government can’t control the sharing of ideas on the platforms.
 Others, like the New York Times or the Wall Street Journal, are blocked because they are labeled “western media”.